WilsonHammond/wilsonhammond.github.io/README.md

 # Hi, I'm Wilson Hammond 👋

-Cybersecurity student, Army Intelligence veteran, and aspiring Governance, Risk, and Compliance (GRC) professional with experience in systems administration, quality assurance, risk management, and cybersecurity.
+Army Intelligence veteran, cybersecurity student, and aspiring Governance, Risk & Compliance (GRC) professional with a passion for secure systems, quality assurance, and process improvement.

-I enjoy transforming technical complexity into practical, organized solutions that improve security, compliance, and operational effectiveness.
+I'm currently completing my Bachelor of Science in Cybersecurity at Southern New Hampshire University while building projects that demonstrate practical security, automation, documentation, and risk management skills.

 ---